 - The Terms of Employment (Information) Act, 1994 require that an employee’s terms and conditions of employment be retained for the duration of their employment.

-- The National Minimum Wage Act, 2000, at section 22, provides for a 3 year retention period to show compliance with the Act’s provisions, for example, payslips showing the employees were paid at least minimum wage.
+- The National Minimum Wage Act, 2000, in section 22, provides for a 3-year retention period to show compliance with the Act’s provisions, for example, payslips showing the employees were paid at least minimum wage.

-- The Organisation of Working Time Act, 1997, at section 25, and the Organisation of Working Time (Records) Prescribed Form and Exemptions) Regulations 2001, provide for a 3 year retention period for records of weekly working hours, the Fastcom BROADBAND LTD and Third Floor, Carroll House, 15/16 Stephen Street, Sligo, F91 ADK4 of employee, the employee’s PPS numbers and a statement of their duties.
+- The Organisation of Working Time Act, 1997, in section 25, and the Organisation of Working Time (Records) Prescribed Form and Exemptions) Regulations 2001, provide for a 3-year retention period for records of weekly working hours, the Fastcom BROADBAND LTD and Third Floor, Carroll House, 15/16 Stephen Street, Sligo, F91 ADK4 of the employee, the employee’s PPS numbers and a statement of their duties.

-- The Protection of Young Persons (Employment) Act, 1996, at section 15, provides for a 3 year retention period of employment records relating to persons under 18 years of age.
+- The Protection of Young Persons (Employment) Act, 1996, in section 15, provides for a 3-year retention period of employment records relating to persons under 18 years of age.